klojang4j/klojang-check/README.md

 ## Getting Started

-To use <i>Klojang Check</i>, add the following dependency to your Maven POM file:
+To use _Klojang Check_, add the following dependency to your Maven POM file:

 ```xml
 <dependency>